-Flooding sends alligators north into farmland
+Flooding sends alligators into farmland

 Lucas said, "When we first got the call, we thought well this is some kind of prank or a log or something because you just don't see gators this far north."

-But when they got to the scene, they were surprised to see that the call was in fact real.
+But when they got to the scene, they were surprised to see that the call was, in fact, real.
 The gator greeted law enforcement in the same place it was spotted by the Pierce family.

 Lucas called the Arkansas Game and Fish Commission, who said that the siting was due to the overflowing rivers.
 According to the National Wildlife Federation, alligators are more commonly found in Southeast states such as Louisiana, Alabama, Florida, and Texas.